Justin-ZS/study-notes/Computer_Architecture.md

     * **High-level**: Doubly linked list, queue, string, bit vector, stack
 1. Registers
     * **Why?**: A recently produced/accessed value is likely to be used more than once
-    * How many and size of each register ?
+    * How many and size of each register?
 1. Memory organization
     * **Address space**: How many uniquely identifiable locations in memory
     * **Addressability**: How much data does each uniquely identifiable location store